Upper and lower bounds for the Lipschitz constant of random neural networks: Introduction

 where by $\Vert \cdot \Vert_2$ we denote the $\ell_2$-norm of a vector.
 Indeed, the Lipschitz constant measures how much a small change of the input can perturb the output.
 A small Lipschitz constant may imply that no adversarial examples exist, whereas a large Lipschitz constant is indicative of the existence of adversarial examples.
 For these reasons, several works have proposed algorithms to determine upper bounds for the Lipschitz constant of a trained deep neural network---see, e.g., \cite{fazlyab2019efficient,ebihara2023local,shi2022efficiently}---in order to quantify the worst-case robustness against adversarial examples.

 \emph{Random neural networks}, i.e., neural networks whose weights and biases are chosen at random, are often used as a first step in theoretically understanding empirically observed phenomena in deep learning; see for instance \cite{dirksen2022separation,bartlett2021adversarial,daniely2020most}.
 In this spirit, in this paper, we establish upper and lower bounds for the Lipschitz constant of random ReLU neural networks.
-Our main contributions can be summarized as follows: \begin{itemize} \item In the case of shallow neural networks with ReLU activation function and random weights following a variant of the He initialization \cite{he2015delving}, we prove high-probability upper and lower bounds for the Lipschitz constant.
+Our paper makes the following two main contributions: \begin{enumerate} \item In the case of shallow neural networks with ReLU activation function and random weights following a variant of the He initialization \cite{he2015delving}, we prove high-probability upper and lower bounds for the Lipschitz constant.
 These bounds match up to an absolute numerical constant.

 \item In the case of deep neural networks with ReLU activation function, we again derive high-probability upper and lower bounds for the Lipschitz constant.
 For this, we assume that our networks are wide enough, i.e., they satisfy $N\gtrsim L^2 d$, where $N$ is the width of the neural network, $d$ is the dimension of the input, and $L$ is the depth of the neural network.
-If the depth $L$ is assumed to be a constant, our upper and lower bounds match up to a factor that is logarithmic in the width. \item Regarding the biases, we allow arbitrary symmetric distributions, whereas earlier works on the Lipschitz constant of neural networks \cite{nguyen2021tight,buchanan2021deep} require all biases to be initialized to zero, as in the classical He initialization. \end{itemize}
+If the depth $L$ is assumed to be a constant, our upper and lower bounds match up to a factor that is logarithmic in the width. \end{enumerate} Regarding the biases, in our results we allow arbitrary symmetric distributions, whereas earlier works on the Lipschitz constant of neural networks \cite{nguyen2021tight,buchanan2021deep} require all biases to be initialized to zero, as in the classical He initialization.

 The paper is structured as follows: \Cref{sec:Background} provides technical background regarding random ReLU networks.
 In Section \ref{sec:mainresults}, we present our main theoretical results and in Section \ref{sec:preliminaries} we review some technical tools needed for our proofs.
 The proofs regarding the upper bound of the Lipschitz constant are given in \Cref{sec:upper}.
 The corresponding lower bound is derived in \Cref{sec:low_bound}.